We all know the “Silicon Valley” siren call:

 I no longer dream of quitting my job.
 I no longer fantasize about starting my own business.
 I no longer obsess about business ideas with every passing thought.

 Not every technology business needs to be a unicorn.
-Not every side project needs to be a business.
-For all of the hype around becoming a startup founder, it’s just not all that it’s cracked up to be.
+Not every side project needs to be a full-blown business with employees, an office, and investors.
+For all of the hype around becoming a startup founder, I honestly think that it’s just not all that it’s cracked up to be.